phillipberndt/pqiv/README.markdown

  * gdk 2.8
  * libspectre (any version, optional, for ps/eps support)
  * poppler (any version, optional, for pdf support)
+ * MagickWand (any version, optional, for additional image formats)

 The backends are currently statically linked into the code, so all backend related build-time dependencies are also run-time dependencies.
 If you need